Our Best Selves: Confronting Racism in the Trump Era

 Our communities are being divided; influenced by a racist narrative that has activated our fears, stereotypes, resentment and more.
 It's time to take back the conversation.
 Faith, labor and community leaders are coming together to demand a values based approach that centers equality and justice in American democracy.
-Together, we will confront fear mongering and coded racism directly and transform the conversation towards one that builds off well being and justice for all.
+Together, we will confront fear mongering, xenophobia and racism directly and transform the conversation towards one that builds off well being and justice for all.

 What’s our Stake: How White People can Take Action for Racial Justice on Campus and in Community